arohner/spectrum/README.md

 (c/conform (s/+ integer?) '[integer? integer?])
 ```

-`c/conform` behaves the same as `s/conform`, except it works on literals and specs (i.e. the things we have access to at compile time).
-For now, the best documentation is the tests, `test/spectrum/conform_test.clj`.
-Spectrum conform will have 100% coverage of clojure.spec, but isn't done yet.
+`c/conform` behaves the same as `s/conform`, except it works on
+literals and specs (i.e. the things we have access to at compile
+time).
+For now, the best documentation is the tests,
+`test/spectrum/conform_test.clj`.
+Spectrum conform will have 100%
+coverage of clojure.spec, but isn't done yet.
+If you encounter a spec
+that spectrum can't conform, please file a bug.

-In the code, these are called `spect` rather than `spec`, just to differentiate the implementation.
-Spects convey exactly the same information, but are more data-driven.
-Spects are just defrecords, so it's easy to assoc, dissoc, merge, etc types.
+In the code, the result of c/parse-spec are called `spect` rather than
+`spec`, just to differentiate the implementation.
+Spects convey
+exactly the same information, but are more data-driven.
+Spects are
+defrecords, so it's easy to assoc, dissoc, merge, etc types, which
+we'll take advantage of.

 ### spectrum.flow

 Flow is an intermediate pass.
-It takes the output of tools.analyzer, analyzes function parameters and let bindings, and updates the analyzer output with the appropriate specs, to make checking simpler.
-The main thing it's responsible for is adding `::flow/ret-spec`, and any other useful annotations to every expression.
+It takes the output of tools.analyzer,
+analyzes function parameters and let bindings, and updates the
+analyzer output with the appropriate spects.
+The main thing it's
+responsible for is adding `::flow/ret-spec`, and any other useful
+annotations to every expression.
 For example:

 ```clojure
 (s/fdef foo :args (s/cat :x int?) :ret int?)